 know how to dress

-The MTI is going to yell no
+The MTI is going to yell

-matter what!
-Just listen to
+no matter what!
+Just listen

-what he is saying, Not how
+to what they are saying, Not

-he says it.
-He'll be one of
+how they say it.
+They'll be one of

 the best mentors you'll ever